Homestead Extension of Florida's Turnpike: Exit list

 Despite being designated by the Florida Department of Transportation as a separate route (SR 821) from the main portion of Florida's Turnpike (SR 91), the HEFT's exit numbers are regarded to be a continuation of the Turnpike's mainline.

+Thru lanes

+Thru lanes are separated from the general lanes, but all lanes pay the same general toll posted.